wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-deploy-multinic-classic-cli.md

 - **Storage account for data disks**.
 For better performance, the data disks on the database servers will use solid state drive (SSD) technology, which requires a premium storage account.
 Make sure the Azure location you deploy to support premium storage.
 - **NICs**.
 Each VM will have two NICs, one for database access, and one for management.
 - **Availability set**.
 All database servers will be added to a single availability set, to ensure at least one of the VMs is up and running during maintenance.

 ### Step 1 - Start your script

 You can download the full bash script used [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/IaaS-Story/11-MultiNIC/classic/virtual-network-deploy-multinic-classic-cli.sh).
 Follow the steps below to change the script to work in your environment.

-1. Change the values of the variables below based on what you deployed above in [Prerequisites](#Prerequisites).
+1. Change the values of the variables below based on your existing resource group deployed above in [Prerequisites](#Prerequisites).

 		location="chinaeast"
 		vnetName="WTestVNet"